puppyone-ai/Puppys/docs/src/tutorial.md

 ### Building a Gaming Agent

-Let's start buidling a more complicated and a more useful agents using `Puppys`!
+Let's start building a more complicated and useful agent using `Puppys`!

 In the *escape room* game, the agent will play as a cute puppy locked in a room.
-The puppy must collect keys to open the door, so it can get back its freedom and delious food!
+The puppy must collect keys to open the door so it can get back its freedom and delicious food!

-The simple game require agents to solve puzzles, navigate environments, and interact with various game elements dynamically.
+The simple game requires agents to solve puzzles, navigate environments, and interact with various game elements dynamically.

 This showcase is given in the `user_case/room_escape/` directory, which contains three files:

 - agent_client.py: game environment definition for the gaming agent
-- escaping.py: prompts and other configuration of the gaming agent
+- escaping.py: prompts and other configurations of the gaming agent
-- game_server.py: game server on local host
+- game_server.py: game server on the local host

-To run the example, you need to install the `pygame` dependency first.
+To run the example, you must first install the `pygame` dependency.
 ```shell
 pip install pygame
 ```
-Then you can start the gaming server in a local host.
+Then, you can start the gaming server on a local host.
 ```shell
 python user_case/room_escape/game_server.py
 ```